Class struggle: Plutarch

-Participation in Ancient Greek class war could have dangerous consequences.
-Plutarch noted of King Agis of Sparta that, "being desirous to raise the people, and to restore the noble and just form of government, now long fallen into disuse, [he] incurred the hatred of the rich and powerful, who could not endure to be deprived of the selfish enjoyment to which they were accustomed."
+Participating in a war among the social classes of Ancient Greece was a dangerous political endeavour.
+In his book Parallel Lives, Plutarch wrote of two Spartan kings, Agis and Cleomenes, who "being desirous to raise the people, and to restore the noble and just form of government, now long fallen into disuse, [they] incurred the hatred of the rich and powerful, who could not endure to be deprived of the selfish enjoyment to which they were accustomed."

-Patricians versus plebeians
+Patricians versus plebeians in Ancient Rome

 It was similarly difficult for the Romans to maintain peace between the upper class, the patricians, and the lower class, the plebs.
 French Enlightenment philosopher Montesquieu notes that this conflict intensified after the overthrow of the Roman monarchy.

 In The Spirit of Laws he lists the four main grievances of the plebs, which were rectified in the years following the deposition of King Tarquin: